-In June 2004, the Basel Committee for Banking Supervision published materials titled "International Convergence of Capital Measurement and Capital Standards, a Revised Framework", or also known as Basel II.
-The Financial Supervisory Service provided Korean with guidelines in October 2004 and announced in December 2004 that it would implement Basel II in Korea by the end of 2007.
+In June 2004, the Basel Committee for Banking Supervision published materials entitled "International Convergence of Capital Measurement and Capital Standards, a Revised Framework", also known as Basel II.
+The Financial Supervisory Service provided Korean banks with related guidelines in October 2004 and announced in June 2006 that it would implement Basel II in Korea beginning on January 1, 2008.